marcelocure/python-config-server/readme.md

 ## How does it work?
 On startup, it clones a git repository informed on config.py and caches its data locally

-On GET /config/{service name}, it gets the config for the given service name on the local cache
+On `GET /config/{service name}`, it gets the config for the given service name on the local cache

-On POST /config/refresh it does a `git pull` and populates cache
+On `POST /config/refresh` it does a `git pull` and populates cache

 ## How to install?
-pip install -r requirements.txt
+`pip install -r requirements.txt`

 ## How to run?
-python src/api.py
+`python src/api.py`